It’s not just for hipsters any more.

 This is exactly what the Christian year invites us to do, to slow down and savor the entire year, not simply to rush to the high holy days and celebrations.
 Like listening to vinyl, it asks us to be fully present and wholly attentive to where we are at that moment even if we aren’t particularly fond of that moment.
 It invites us to wait and to wade through the quiet, contemplation of Advent and to examine and repent during Lent, before rejoicing in the birth of Christ and proclaiming resurrection.
 Those are the deep cuts of the Christian life — Lent and Advent — that, over time, work on us and become treasures in their own right.

-4. Vinyl is an exercise in nostalgia.
+3. Vinyl records will stop working if treated poorly.
+In an era of mass consumption and Internet celebrity, the church has too often drifted heavily into cults of personality.
+Many of these leaders have developed reputations for abuse.
+This has resulted in a broken faith in religious institutions and a general disenchantment with faith altogether.
+Vinyl, of course, reminds us that if we mishandle what we love, even accidentally, it will stop working.
+It will chip, warp, and become distorted.
+How many churches have experienced this exact dynamic with either abusive or inept leaders?4.
+Vinyl is an exercise in nostalgia.
 Embrace it.
 Nostalgia sometimes gets a bad reputation it hasn’t entirely earned.
 It’s posited as a drag on creativity and symbol of reluctance in the face of a changing future.
 Calling something nostalgic can be a sly way of dismissing it without considering the value of that which came before us.
 Of course, in another era, less intoxicated with the new, the clever, and the young, we might call nostalgia by another name: tradition.

 To me, vinyl is a reminder not to kick a previous generation to the curb just because certain things have fallen out of fashion.
 There is deep wisdom to be shared instead.
 When I started listening to vinyl, I had to approach older people for help.
 Having never owned a vinyl record before, I didn’t know how to care for vinyl, how to handle without scratching it, or what record from the past might be a completely transcendent experience to listen to on vinyl.
 In short, by listening to them, I learned how to treat vinyl well and sought out albums I had brushed off when surfing iTunes.
 The other happy discovery, of course, was finding all the people who had never stopped listening to their vinyl albums in the first place or were sitting on massive collections that had spanned lifetimes and were eager to share.